 In the last few years, you are more likely to see a Michelin star chef who has foraged his own food on the television than you are one who has just purchased things from a market.
-There are a few reasons for this shift in people’s attitude to food, but this article is going to be talking about the ‘why‘ of growing your own and foraging.
+There are a few reasons for this shift in people’s attitude to food and today I’m going to be talking about the ‘why‘ of growing your own food and foraging.
 Let’s get into it.

 Nature has a beautiful way of growing things that compliment each other nearby.
 You will often find where there is an apple tree; there is a blackberry bush.
 So when you head out, you’re like going to come back with much more than you had initially planned.
 Because it is all so fresh, it will store better and for longer than anything you buy at the grocery store.

 Growing Your Own Fruits And Vegetables

 Foraging means you are at the mercy of the seasons and your gathering trips will reflect that in the flavours of your food.

 Growing your own fruits and vegetables alongside foraging will mean that should you wish to have out of season but still organically grown fruit or vegetables you have them available.
 It gives you a little more choice.

 It couldn’t be healthier for you.
 Aside from the fact, nothing you pick will have been coated with chemicals, all of the walking and carrying will keep you healthy.
 The food you prepare will always be the freshest you can have.
 Sincerely from the earth to the body.
 What’s better than giving your family healthy food?

 The money you will save through foraging can be pretty shocking.
 If you head to a local health food shop, you might be looking at a hefty price tag for a bunch of dandelions, whereas in your local field they are free, and you can get way more than you would in a store.

 We have plenty of Dandelions in our garden.
 My father has a nut tree and we love to collect the nuts and eat them as a tasty snack.